What’s your gut response to the title question about Market Research Departments? Yes? No? Being Swiss I would say it depends!

 - Direction setting

-This research is now a few years old and the world is changing fast.
-A more recent study by BCG and GRBN resulted in an Invest in Insights Handbook to help organisations report on the ROI of the insights function.
-They found that those who measure their ROI have found a seat at the decision table, increased budgets, and more control.
+Another study by BCG and GRBN resulted in an Invest in Insights Handbook to help organisations report on the ROI of the insights function.
+They reported that those who measure the ROI of their information have found a seat at the decision table, increased budgets, and more control.
 Those are the department objectives that the FMCG world in particular desires today, be they in a manufacturing or retail environment.

 As the handbook mentions: